ibm-cloud-docs/activity-tracker/config_api.md

 - You can use the **PUT** method to modify an existing view, and alerts that are attached to views.
 - You can use the **DELETE** method to delete a view and associated alerts.

 Before you run any automated tasks, consider doing a back up of your account configuration resources.
-The back up includes definitions of the resources in the state before any change is applied.
-You can use the back up to restore the resources if you encounter problems.
+You can use the back up to restore the resources, to the state before any change is applied, if you encounter problems.
 See [Export the configuration of resources in a LogDNA instance](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-reuse_resource_definitions#rrd_export_config).
 {: tip}